 Breast cancer treatment has changed over the years, and there are many treatment options available.
 Going over these options and understanding the differences is an important part of one's treatment journey.
-This is why the team at Candela and Schreier Medical Corporation in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, works to support and educate you throughout the process.
+This is why the team at Candela and Schreier Surgical in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, works to support and educate you throughout the process.
 Dr. Frank Candela and Dr. David Schreier both bring a wealth of experience in diagnosing and treating breast cancer and are trained in the latest approaches and techniques.
-The team is happy to serve those living in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area.
+The team at West Valley Surgeons is available to serve those living in Agoura Hills, West Hills, Calabasas, and surrounding San Fernando Valley and Simi Valley area.
 To learn more, schedule a consultation at your earliest convenience.
 Online scheduling is available, or you’re welcome to contact the office by phone.

 There are several ways that signs of breast cancer might be identified.
 Many women find a lump during routine breast self-exams, which remain one of the most powerful ways to detect cancer in the earliest stages.
 Your OB/GYN might detect tissue abnormalities during a well-woman exam.
 Indications of breast cancer also can show up on a mammogram, MRI, or ultrasound.

 Any of these events should lead to a breast biopsy at Candela and Schreier Medical Corporation.
 A biopsy is simply the removal of a small sample of breast tissue, which is then examined for signs of cellular abnormalities.